OCA/rma/rma_sale_stock_restocking_fee_invoicing/readme/USAGE.md

 ### 1. Update Quantity Strategy
 If the RMA operation "Refund Action" is "Update Quantities":
-- A restocking fee sale order line is automatically added at reception.
+- A restocking fee sale order line is automatically added when the last move of the reception chain is validated.
 - The fee value depends on the selected fee type.

 ### 2. Manual Refund Strategy
 If the RMA operation uses "Refund Action" is different than "Update Quantities"
-- A restocking fee invoice is automatically created at reception.
+- A restocking fee invoice is automatically created when the last move of the reception chain is validated.